immcantation/changeo/docs/examples/filtering.rst

 After building a Change-O database from either :ref:`IMGT/HighV-QUEST <IMGT>` or :ref:`IgBLAST <IgBLAST>` output, you may wish to subset your data to only functional sequences.
-This can be done is one of two roughly equivalent ways using the :ref:`ParseDb` tool:
+This can be done in one of two roughly equivalent ways using the :ref:`ParseDb` tool:

 .. code-block:: none